 This summer I will again be growing gladiolus for cut flowers.
-My mom has always called them ‘glads.’
+My grandmother has always called them ‘glads.’

 You might have seen the bulbs for sale in bunches in the summertime at the supermarket or at a farmer’s market.
 They have an almost exotic feel in a tall vase, and you will feel very pampered when you adorn your family table with them.